boatinalamp/chat-rules/README.md

 **2. Swearing.**

-Swearing is allowed. but please delete after the end user has read it, YELLING IS ALSO A OFFENSE THAT WILL GET 1 WARNING OR 2 MINS BAN
+Swearing is allowed.
+YELLING IS ALSO A OFFENSE THAT WILL GET 1 WARNING OR 2 MINS BAN
 _____________________________________________

 **3.Listen to everyone.**